SFTtech/openage/openage/randommap/README.md

 team: connects all islands of a team

+many_to_one: list of islands which will be connected to the last one

 cost: cost of a tile for a* algorithm, higher costs will be avoided

 cost_OBJECT: OBJECT is one of the objects below